- The New Curriculum

 Mr Southgate (Maths Subject Leader)

-MATHS WEEK: We had this in FEBRUARY 2017 (although, every week is a maths week really!).
-Scroll down for more information on this.
+MATHS WEEK: We will be having our maths week at the end of January and begin of February 2018 (although, every week is a maths week really!).
+Scroll down for more information on last year's maths week.

 Times tables online games covering mainly 2x, 3x, 4x, 5x & 10x tables.